Heelys Kids Shoes – Is Your Child in Danger?

 2️⃣ Don’t wear Heelys in skate mode in or near traffic, on uneven surfaces, or the stairs.
 You also might avoid injuries by telling your kids to not go heeling in crowded areas.

 3️⃣ Always make sure the wheels are tightly secure in the shoes and that the shoelaces are not untied.
 If your child doesn’t know how to tie his/her shoes yet, I wrote a post where I explain the best proven method to teach kids how to tie their shoes.

 Rolling in Heelys – Are They a Direct Cause of Children’s Injuries?

 Did you know that due to safety concerns, several schools and shopping malls have banned Heelys?
 A lot of people believe that children are at risk of suffering sprains and fractures when “heeling”.

 In all fairness, “heeling” is no less dangerous than skating or roller boarding, but I am one of those people who strongly believe that “a shoe should be a shoe, and a toy should be a toy.”

-Can My Kids Wear Heelys As Their Every day Shoes?
+Can My Kids Wear Heelys As Their Everyday Shoes? – Let’s Find Out!

-No, I wouldn’t recommend wearing Heelys as every day shoes since Heelys tend to be much heavier and less flexible than your kids’ regular running sneakers.
-Your child needs to wear Heelys as the same way he/she will wear a pair of fashion shoes.
-If you are thinking of getting your child a pair of Heelys, you should strongly consider getting them a pair of every day sneakers also
+I don’t recommend wearing Heelys as everyday shoes as Heelys tend to be much heavier and less flexible than your kids’ regular running sneakers.
+Children need to wear Heelys the same way they will wear a pair of fashionable shoes.

 If your children have been asking you for a pair of Heelys for some time now, and you promised them that they could have them, then be prepared.
 Provide your child with safety gear when using their Heelys in skate mode.
 The manufacturer even states that children should wear a helmet, wrist guards, knee pads, and elbow pads when wearing the shoes.